pdjr-beatrice/log/README.md

 interpolate an
 [Open Sea Map](https://www.openseamap.org/)
 rendering of the KML attachment into the published blog page.

+__log__ provides a collection of scripts which can be used to build and interrogate a repository of log files which track data recovered from arbitrary remote sources via HTTP GET requests.

+The system was developed to maintain and publish a daily ship's log using data available from the vessel's
+[Signal K](http://www.signalk.org) Node Server, but new log files can be created yearly, monthly daily or hourly.

+The log system repository is simply a file system directory containing a collection of text files (each of which we refer to as a *log file*).
+Each *log file* represents a single quanta in the log where the limits of each quantun is defined in terms of the current local timezone.
+A log file is identified by a name of the form *YYYY[MM[DD[HH]]]*, so daily log files all have a name of the form *YYYYMMDD*.

+Each *log file* contains zero or more time-sequenced records each of which represents a time-stamped data value recovered from one or more data servers.

+The log system uses a single bash(1) script to create and update the repository.
+A number of other, mostly bash(1), scripts provide mechanisms for retrieving data from the repository, transforming it, and distributing it.

 ## Log files and log system configuration